GitHub

 With GitHub connected, your assistant can:

-- Read files — Access code and configuration
+- Read files — Access code, configs, and documentation

-- Create/update files — Make changes (with commits)
+- Create and update files — Make changes with commits

-- Create pull requests — Open new PRs
+- Work with pull requests — List, view comments, and create new PRs

 Connecting GitHub